- Average length of stay 6 days

 Risks in gastric sleeve surgery are valid for all surgical procedures.
-There is very little possibility of complications from gastric sleeve surgery.
-Since the complication conditions may vary according to the age and weight of the patient, the doctor can give the most accurate information on this subject after the examination.
+There is very little possibility of complications based gastric sleeve surgery.
+Since complications may vary depending on the age and weight of the patient, the most accurate information on this subject can be provided by the doctor after the examination.

 Postoperative nutrition and exercise

-Post-operative feeding and exercise are just as important in gastric sleeve surgery and other attenuation attempts.
+In gastric sleeve surgery post-operative feeding and exercise are just as important as the other attenuation attempts.
 Since 80% of the patient's stomach will be removed, there will be fundamental changes in the feeding habits.